filswan/python-mcs-sdk/README.md

 file_data, need_pay = upload_handle.stream_upload()
 ```

-The upload function uploads the file to the IPFS server.
-MCS currently has 10GB of free upload per month for each wallet.
-The `need_pay` will indicates if a file is under
-the coverage of free upload.
-When `need_pay == 1` then the file needs to be paid and it is free when `need_pay == 0`.
+The file will only be archived on filecoin network after you complete the payment.

 ### Approve Token
 Before processing payment we need to approve enough tokens for the upload payment and gas fee.
-You don't need to approve any token if the upload is free.
 You can also choose how much you want to approve based on the estimated price.

 ```python
 upload_handle.approve_token(<amount>)